The world's largest website

 application thickness, weld size and weld deposition rates.

-Most wire feeders will deliver approximately 700 in./min.
+So please remember that most MIG wire feeders typically deliver approximately 700 in./min.
 With

 the ten wire feed settings, starting at 7 o'clock and finishing